uit-no-old/elixir-excelerate/meta-pipe.md

 6. Public results are harmonized with MGP results, and search engine data structures are updated.

 Notes:
--Intially we will manually transfer public marine metagenomic datasets from MGP.
+* Intially we will manually transfer public marine metagenomic datasets from MGP.
--Initially we will not harmonize results with MGP.
+* Initially we will not harmonize results with MGP.

 For analysis of user provided data:
 1. The user deposits the data to be analyzed in ENA.